Nagorno-Karabakh conflict: Several dead in missile strikes on Azerbaijani cities | DW | 17.10.2020

 The Prosecutor General's office said two shells hit apartment buildings, killing 12 civilians and wounding more than 40 others.

 The missile struck around 3 a.m. local time on Saturday (2100 UTC/GMT Friday).
-A second missile hit another part of Ganja and a third reached the nearby strategic city of Mingecevir.
+A second missile hit another part of Ganja and a third reached the strategically-placed city of Mingecevir nearby.

 AFP cited a witness as saying he saw rescuers pull a small child, two women and four men from the debris in the minutes immediately after the Ganja strike.